13 Surefire Tips for Planning Your First Trip to Japan

 - Japan will abolish its daily cap on international arrivals

 These rules are currently not listed on the Japanese government website yet.
-I suspect that the new entry rules will be listed on their website closer to the date of October 11.
-There may be further additions to the above list.
-For the current rules, check out the following websites:
+For the current requirements, check out the following websites:

 1. Book your flight early